-- (b) Elections of board members by qualified electors held pursuant to this subsection shall be nonpartisan and shall be conducted in the manner prescribed by law for holding general elections.
-Board members shall assume the office on the second Tuesday following their election. - (c) Candidates seeking election to office by qualified electors under this subsection shall conduct their campaigns in accordance with chapter 106, Florida Statutes, and shall file qualifying papers and qualify for individual seats in accordance with s.
-99.061, Florida Statutes. - (d) The supervisor of elections shall appoint the inspectors and clerks of elections, prepare and furnish the ballots, designate polling places, and canvass the returns of the election of board members by qualified electors.
-The county canvassing board shall declare and certify the results of the election. - (4) Members of the board, regardless of how elected, shall be public officers, shall be known as supervisors, and, upon entering into office, shall take and subscribe to the oath of office as prescribed by s.
+(b) Elections of board members by qualified electors held pursuant to this subsection shall be nonpartisan and shall be conducted in the manner prescribed by law for holding general elections.
+Board members shall assume the office on the second Tuesday following their election.

+(c) Candidates seeking election to office by qualified electors under this subsection shall conduct their campaigns in accordance with chapter 106, Florida Statutes, and shall file qualifying papers and qualify for individual seats in accordance with s.
+99.061, Florida Statutes.

+(d) The supervisor of elections shall appoint the inspectors and clerks of elections, prepare and furnish the ballots, designate polling places, and canvass the returns of the election of board members by qualified electors.
+The county canvassing board shall declare and certify the results of the election.

+(4) Members of the board, regardless of how elected, shall be public officers, shall be known as supervisors, and, upon entering into office, shall take and subscribe to the oath of office as prescribed by s.
 876.05, Florida Statutes.
 Members of the board shall be subject to ethics and conflict of interest laws of the state that apply to all local public officers.
 They shall hold office for the terms for which they were elected or appointed and until their successors are chosen and qualified.
-If, during the term of office, a vacancy occurs, the remaining members of the board shall fill each vacancy by an appointment for the remainder of the unexpired term. - (5) Any elected member of the board of supervisors may be removed by the Governor for malfeasance, misfeasance, dishonesty, incompetency, or failure to perform the duties imposed upon him or her by this act, and any vacancies that may occur in such office for such reasons shall be filled by the Governor as soon as practicable. - (6) A majority of the members of the board constitutes a quorum for the purposes of conducting its business and exercising its powers and for all other purposes.
-Action taken by the district shall be upon a vote of a majority of the members present unless general law or a rule of the district requires a greater number. - (7) As soon as practicable after each election or appointment, the board shall organize by electing one of its members as chair and by electing a secretary, who need not be a member of the board, and such other officers as the board may deem necessary. - (8) The board shall keep a permanent record book entitled "Record of Proceedings of Star Farms Village at North Port Stewardship District," in which shall be recorded minutes of all meetings, resolutions, proceedings, certificates, bonds given by all employees, and any and all corporate acts.
+If, during the term of office, a vacancy occurs, the remaining members of the board shall fill each vacancy by an appointment for the remainder of the unexpired term.

+(5) Any elected member of the board of supervisors may be removed by the Governor for malfeasance, misfeasance, dishonesty, incompetency, or failure to perform the duties imposed upon him or her by this act, and any vacancies that may occur in such office for such reasons shall be filled by the Governor as soon as practicable.

+(6) A majority of the members of the board constitutes a quorum for the purposes of conducting its business and exercising its powers and for all other purposes.
+Action taken by the district shall be upon a vote of a majority of the members present unless general law or a rule of the district requires a greater number.

+(7) As soon as practicable after each election or appointment, the board shall organize by electing one of its members as chair and by electing a secretary, who need not be a member of the board, and such other officers as the board may deem necessary.

+(8) The board shall keep a permanent record book entitled "Record of Proceedings of Corkscrew Grove Stewardship District," in which shall be recorded minutes of all meetings, resolutions, proceedings, certificates, bonds given by all employees, and any and all corporate acts.
 The record book and all other district records shall at reasonable times be opened to inspection in the same manner as state, county, and municipal records pursuant to chapter 119, Florida Statutes.
-The record book shall be kept at the office or other regular place of business maintained by the board in a designated location in Sarasota County.
+The record book shall be kept at the office or other regular place of business maintained by the board in a designated location in Collier County.

-- (9) No supervisor shall be entitled to receive compensation for his or her services in excess of the limits established in s.
+(9) No supervisor shall be entitled to receive compensation for his or her services in excess of the limits established in s.
 190.006(8), Florida Statutes, or any successor statute thereto; however, each supervisor shall receive travel and per diem expenses as set forth in s.
-112.061, Florida Statutes. - (10) All meetings of the board shall be open to the public and governed by chapter 286, Florida Statutes.
+112.061, Florida Statutes.

+(10) All meetings of the board shall be open to the public and governed by chapter 286, Florida Statutes.